Data-Visualization-Intro/1-Class-intro/readme.md

 ### Hardcoded Data

-Add the following to `index.html` after the first paragraph:
+Demo the following to `index.html` after the first paragraph:

 <!-- prettier-ignore -->
 ```html